 Frustrated at all the lines while shopping for Christmas gifts?
 Just take all your frustration out on those peppermints and beat those bad boys til they’re crushed.

 Alright, if you’ve made cake pops or cake balls before, then you know they’re pretty easy to make.
 They are time consuming though, but totally worth it to me.
 Basically I’m saying to leave yourself enough time to make these without stressing yourself out.

 Ok let’s get to the recipe…

 Peppermint Bark Cake Balls

 - 1 baked chocolate cake crumbled (can use a mix or homemade)

-- 1/2 tsp peppermint extract optional, but it pumps up the peppermint flavor
+- ½ teaspoon peppermint extract optional, but it pumps up the peppermint flavor

-- 3 tbsp vanilla buttercream (can use up to 4 tbsps)
+- 3 tablespoon vanilla buttercream (can use up to 4 tbsps)